-You ask me the reason of my restlessness, you ask me why I always seem so annoyed, so disappointed at things.
+You ask me the reason for my restlessness, you ask me why I always seem so annoyed, so disappointed at things.

 Say it to whom? it doesn’t matter.
 Anyone can do.
 Yes, I will be honoring the listener with something rather important for me, so it should make sense if I choose the person who has earned the honor, however, I’m so desperate that anyone can do.
 In fact, anyone, who hears me say it will, de facto, deserve the honor because he or she would have relieved me of this pain.